cssherry/instacation/README.md

 - [ ] Comment on albums and photos, display counter of how many comments there are
 - [ ] Tag users in photos and albums
 - [ ] Infinite scroll of albums and photos
-- [ ] Support for multiple open sessions
+- [ ] Support for multiple open sessionI or authentication through omniauth
 - [ ] Alert user when albums/photos liked/commented

 [phase-one]: ./docs/phases/phase1.md